satheesh-krishnasamy/NetworkDeviceMonitor/README.md

 2. This app records the battery status in in-memory light-wight SQLite DB.
 This data will never be shared/accessed/uploaded outside of you machine.

 ## Work in progress
 The app only writes the battery status and charger connected information in this SQLite DB.
-The app will provide you insights [charge speed, usuall charging speed, battery health based on this charging speed, time to replace battery, etc,.] on this data in future.
+The app will provide you insights [charge speed, usuall charging speed, battery health based on this charging speed, draining speed, time to replace battery, etc,.] on this data in future.